davep33l/colour-sort/README.md

 ## Features

+See Testing for demonstration of the features

 - Auto randomising of coloured blocks to initiate a new level/game
 - Game logic to prevent incorrect moves
 - Ability to undo the previous move
 - Ability to reset the current level
 - Ability to add up to 2 supporting blocks to assist with level completion
 - Automatic level saving
+- Saves state of colours if you close browser and return
 - Animated Game Title
 - Informative How to Play section (with gifs of gameplay)
 - Endless gameplay

+## Future features

+- An accessibility mode, where the user can turn on numbers as overlay to the colours to help identify the correct blocks if colour blind
+- Database storage for players, for a leaderboard, level storage and start game colour formation (instead of localStorage)
+- Special Level, where all colours are hidden, except for the top row, and they reveal as you move a block
+- Advertisements for using "Add block", "Reset" and "Undo"

 ## Deployment